Cover Image for The Worst Stock Market Crashes in History – And How to Prepare for the Next One

 Stock Market Predictions

-One of the biggest determinants that you can use to predict whether or not the stock market will crash is the past.
+One of the biggest determinants you can use to predict whether or not the stock market will crash is the past.
 Turn to previous examples of market crashes for evidence of what happened and why it happened.
+Past performance offers valuable context, even if it doesn’t guarantee future results.

 The good news is you’ve already started your research by reading this post.
 Continue to rely on history as your trusted guide to learning more about the present market.

-And on one final note – always remember to take your time and be patient.
-Sometimes, the best course of action is to hold back, and instead, wait to see how the market trends.
+And on one final note: always remember to take your time and be patient.
+Sometimes, the best course of action is to hold back and instead wait to see how the market trends before making your next investment decision.

-How Rule #1 Investors Are Preparing for the Next Big Crash
+How Rule One Investors Are Preparing for the Next Big Crash

-In 2025, we continue to echo Warren Buffett's mantra: Be fearful when others are greedy and greedy when others are fearful.
-And right now, fear is rising—but not yet peaking.
-We haven’t seen the full measure of fear enter the markets, and that’s when true buying opportunities emerge.
+This year, we continue to echo Warren Buffett's mantra: Be fearful when others are greedy and greedy when others are fearful.
+And right now, fear is rising, but not yet peaking.
+We haven't seen the full measure of fear enter the markets, and that's when true buying opportunities emerge.

-We caution against rushing into speculative bets or trying to guess market bottoms.
-Instead, Rule #1 Investors should:
+In times of uncertainty, some investors seek safe havens like precious metals.
+Others focus on learning from the world’s historical market patterns.
+At Rule One, we caution against rushing into speculative bets or trying to guess market bottoms.
+Instead, Rule One Investors should:

 Most importantly, we recommend preparing emotionally: get comfortable with the idea that your stock could drop 50%, and know that you'll want to buy more—not sell—in that situation.